Allen1212/trace-ark-trades/README.md

 ## Data sources

-I [downloaded]((https://ark-invest.com/wp-content/trades/ARK_Trades.pdf)) trade data from 11/12/2019 - 11/11/2020.
+I downloaded trade data from 11/12/2019 - 11/11/2020 from [here](https://ark-invest.com/wp-content/trades/ARK_Trades.pdf).
 From 11/12/2020 to the present, I collected the trade records via subscribing to ARK's trade notifications.
 You can subscribe to the services from [here](https://ark-funds.com/subscribe).
 ARK will email its trading log to you daily.

 ## Instructions